opf/openproject/docs/user-guide/gantt-chart/README.md

 Select the item which you want to create the dependency with.
 The precede and follow relation is marked with a small blue line in the Gantt chart.

+![dependencies-gantt-chart](dependencies-gantt-chart-1566556144225.gif)

 OpenProject does not yet include a baseline feature to compare scheduled versions.
 However, we are aware of the need for it and documented it.
-Please check [here](https://community.openproject.com/projects/openproject/work_packages/26448/activity)for an update.
+Please check [here](https://community.openproject.com/projects/openproject/work_packages/26448/activity) for an update.

-![dependencies-gantt-chart](dependencies-gantt-chart-1566556144225.gif)
+To find out about **how work packages behave**, when you move their predecessor or follower or change the date of a child work package please read our guide for the [Automatic and manual scheduling mode](/scheduling).

 ## Gantt chart configuration